dan-leo/masters/thesis/v8/4_results.md

 Histogram counts vary among various datasets when their sizes differ, so it would be a good idea to normalize it such that the area under the graph makes 1.0.
 The probability of the discrete data can also be estimated in a continuous probability density function (PDF) with the kernel density estimation.

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=.6\linewidth]{../../code/tests/img2/probability_density_function_seaborn.pdf}
-\captionof{figure}{Python seaborn histogram of a univariate latency distribution with a normalized density and a gaussian kernel density estimate}
+\captionof{figure}{Example python histogram of a univariate latency distribution with a normalized density and a gaussian kernel density estimate}
 \end{center}
 \end{minipage}